Oliver Kuhn: Later life

 After graduating from Vanderbilt in 1923 with a Bachelor of Science degree in commerce, Kuhn worked for the Cheek-Neal Coffee Company in Chicago.
 He married Nancy Lee Pierce at Lylehurst in Nashville, the home of Pierce's aunt R.J.
 Lyles, on October 27, 1924.
-By 1926, Kuhn and his wife moved to Tampa, Florida, where he was a stockbroker, his profession for the rest of his life as one.
+By 1926, Kuhn and his wife moved to Tampa, Florida, where he was a stockbroker, his profession for the rest of his life.
 He was a member of Sacred Heart Catholic Church, Ye Mystic Krewe of Gasparilla, and the University Club.
 Kuhn was a charter member of the Merrymaker's Club, the Sword and Shield Club, and the Tampa Quarterback Club and was once president of the State and Tampa Exchange Club and the Tampa Junior Chamber of Commerce.
 He also aided the start of the athletics program at the University of Tampa.

 Kuhn led an initiative to plant podocarpus trees in downtown Tampa, for which he was named Man of the Year a year before his death.
 A tree was planted on Bayshore Boulevard in his honor.
 He died at his home in Tampa on October 8, 1968.
 (Note: Pallbearers at his funeral included Vanderbilt teammates Jess Neely and Alf Sharpe and sportswriter Fred Russell.)